johanlinaker/johanlinaker.github.io/_posts/2025-03-26-public-sector-open-source-software-projects-how-is-development-organized.md

 <h4>TL;DR / Summary: </h4>
 <ul>
 	<li>While the practice and process for Open Source Software (OSS) development is quite explored in industry and general community contexts, less is known about how development is done on OSS in the public sector context, specifically those developed and governed by Public Sector Organizations (PSOs).</li>
-	<li>To shed light on this, we looked at six mature examples of public sector OSS projects, identified by crawling different public sector OSS project catalogues, including those of Italy, France, US, Denmark, Finland, and Sweden.</li>
+	<li>To shed light on this, in a <a href="https://link.springer.com/content/pdf/10.1007/s10664-025-10626-0.pdf">recent paper</a>, we looked at six mature examples of public sector OSS projects, identified by crawling different public sector OSS project catalogues, including those of Italy, France, US, Denmark, Finland, and Sweden.</li>
 	<li>80% of development is typically concentrated to 5-15 developers.</li>
 	<li>There is a preference for local and national service supplierd, and growing trusted relationships.</li>
 	<li>Formally defined development and quality assurance processes and means of coordination commonly used.</li>